-We have some good relationships with radio shows worldwide, mainly USA/UK.
+We have some good relationships with radio shows worldwide, mainly in the US/UK.
 You can search the Contacts database using "Radio" in "Type" and select the "Category" most

 applicable to your book.

-- There are over 6000 talk-radio shows in the USA alone who are looking for guests every day.
+- There are over 6000 talk-radio shows in the US alone, who are looking for guests every day.
 You may as well be one of them.
-Some producers will want to speak to you directly to assess how
+Some producers will want to speak to you directly, to assess how

 suitable you and your message are for their audience.
 Some interviewers will want to read a copy of your book beforehand.
 The reach of each station/host depends.